benjamincharity/angular-keypad/README.md

 ## Usage

-Include `bc.AngularKeypad` as a dependency in your project.
+Include `bc.AngularKeypad` as a dependency in your project:

 ```javascript
 angular.module('YourModule', ['bc.AngularKeypad']);